alessiodesogus/alessiodesogus.github.io/youniverse.md

 We can see that the ratio of the popularity score of mental health is higher than the other two topics as well.

-Thus, we can conclude that **mental health indeed is a trend compared to other representative topics**.
+Thus, we can conclude that **there is no significant increase in yearly uploading mental health videos**, but compared to other representative topics, **mental health indeed is a hot topic kept being discussed every year** and draw much attention.

-# Characteristics of the Trend
+# Characteristics: What it is talking?
 > RQ2: Which topics predominate in the mental health category?

-In this section ,we aim to delve deep inside the trend of mental health videos and would like to study two problems:
+In this section ,we aim to delve deep inside the mental health videos and would like to study two problems:
-1) What is the most frequently mentioned group of people?
-Their age and gender?
+1) What is the most `frequently mentioned group of people`?
+Who suffers the most?
-2) Among all the videos, what is the most frequently mentioned mental issues?
-Is it `disorder` or `suicide`, etc?
+2) Among all the videos, what is the most `frequently mentioned mental issues`?
+Disorder or suicide, etc?
 3) Finally, throughout the years, do the situation varies?

-To do this We divide the keywords into several groups to our best knowledge, and calculate their frequency according to their appearance in the mental health videos.
+To do this, we divide the keywords into several groups to our best knowledge, and calculate their frequency according to their appearance in the mental health videos.

 &nbsp;